vazco/meteor-universe-e2e/README.md

 ### Writing tests

-Tests can be written like regular Mocha test suites, only difference is that API like `describe` or `it` must be imported from `meteor/universe:e2e` atmosphere package.
+Tests can be written like regular Mocha test suites, the only difference is that API like `describe` or `it` must be imported from `meteor/universe:e2e` atmosphere package.

-Inside the test cases you can use Puppeteer API (with exported `browser` and `page` objects) to manipulate the browser and simulate user behavior.
+Inside the test cases, you can use Puppeteer API (with exported `browser` and `page` objects) to manipulate the browser and simulate user behavior.
 You can spawn new browser instances and pages (tabs) if test cases require such action.

-At any point you can use extra libraries like `chai`, `faker` or even any function from your codebase - the tests are running INSIDE the Meteor app (server side) so you can do anything you are able to do inside Meteor project.
+At any point, you can use extra libraries like `chai`, `faker` or even any function from your codebase - the tests are running INSIDE the Meteor app (server side) so you can do anything you are able to do inside Meteor project.
 One example could be database reset or fixtures right inside Mocha's `before` callback.
 Possibilities are limitless.

 #### Example test suites